 Institute for Supply Management Purchasing Manager Indexes (PMI).
 These indexes are compiled using survey data from purchasing and supply executives and are used as a leading business indicator.
-While national index is based on a survey of manufacturers and the Boston region's on a survey of "companies representing industries as diverse as the banking and financial services, pharmaceuticals and biotechnology, software development and communication, medical products and equipment, computers, chemicals, consumer products, education and the public sector. "
+While national index is based on a survey of manufacturers and the Boston region's on a survey of "companies representing industries as diverse as the banking and financial services, pharmaceuticals and biotechnology, software development and communication, medical products and equipment, computers, chemicals, consumer products, education and the public sector."

 Index readings above 50 indicate the economy is generally expanding.
-Readings below 50 indicate the economy is generally contracting although a reading above 42 for a period of time indicates the economy is generally expanding.
+Readings below 50 indicate the economy is generally contracting, although a reading above 42 for a period of time indicates the economy is generally expanding.
 Components of the national index include new orders, production, employment, suppliers deliveries, inventories, customer's inventories, prices, backlog of orders, exports and imports.
-The Boston region's components are slightly different; new orders, production, employment, supplier deliveries, raw monthly materials inventory, business confidence, commodity prices, product prices, new export orders, order backlog and finished goods inventories.
+The Boston region's components are slightly different and include new orders, production, employment, supplier deliveries, raw monthly materials inventory, business confidence, commodity prices, product prices, new export orders, order backlog and finished goods inventories.
 These components show which segments of the business supply chain are expanding or contracting.

-The January 2010 national index indicated that the manufacturing sector was expanding and for the ninth consecutive month.
-Its January components were all expanding except for two; inventories and customer's inventories.
-The Boston region's January index indicated that overall business conditions were contracting and have been since January 2008 although the index had been above 42 for the previous four months, which the index authors state would indicate an expansion.
-Three of the Boston region's components were above 50; business confidence, commodity prices and product prices.
-All others were below 50.
-The Boston region's new orders and supplier deliveries had been expanding from September to December 2009.
+The June 2010 national index indicated that the manufacturing sector was expanding for the eleventh consecutive month.
+Its June components all indicated expansion except for two; inventories and customer's inventories.
+The Boston region's June index indicated that overall business conditions were contracting but they had been expanding in February and May.
+Half of the Boston region's components were above 50, half were below 50 while the business confidence component has been above 50 since June 2009.
 See the second graph below for the current and previous month's component values.